 In addition, Germany is an ideal country for foreign direct investors.
 It boasts a powerful and diverse industrial network, a highly skilled workforce with a large English-speaking population, robust infrastructure, a favorable social environment, a solid legal framework, and a strategic location in central Europe.
 In other words, opportunities to invest in Germany’s economy are ripe.

-The Netherlands comes in second place for having one of the best passports of the world in continental Europe.
-Facilitating visa-free or visa-on-arrival travel access to 172 destinations worldwide, a Dutch passport means unfettered access to an innovative, thriving economy.
+The Netherlands comes in fourth place when it comes to the best-performing passports in Europe.
+Facilitating visa-free or visa-on-arrival travel access to 174 destinations worldwide, a Dutch passport means unfettered access to an innovative, thriving economy.

 Strategically connected to Western Europe with excellent transport connections and a highly educated and skilled workforce, the Netherlands is a great place for doing business and international investment.